MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassigncategories.md

 ## -description

-TBD - The AcxFactoryCircuitInitAssignCategories function assigns an array of GUIDS that are the desired set of KSCATERGORY entries, that are used during Acx Circuit Factory initialization.
+The AcxFactoryCircuitInitAssignCategories function assigns an array of GUIDS that are the desired set of KSCATERGORY entries, that are used during Acx Circuit Factory initialization.

 ## -parameters